How to Apply Polycrylic

 Polycrylic on Stained Wood

-I usually build my projects with pine.
-Pine often becomes blotchy when it’s stained.
-To help prevent blotchiness and help the wood accept the stain more evenly, I apply a pre-stain conditioner.
-Store-bought pre-stain conditioners are available, but I like to use natural, DIY versions instead.
+I usually build my projects with pine, which can get blotchy when it’s stained.
+To help the wood accept stain more evenly, I apply a pre-stain conditioner first.
+You can buy conditioners at the store, but I prefer natural, DIY versions instead.

 Related: What I Use Instead of Wood Conditioner

-Then, I stain my project.
-I like the Rust-Oleum and Varathane oil-based stains.
-Oil-based stains have stinky fumes.
-Lately, I have been using homemade stains like this coffee stain or this DIY black walnut stain.
+Then I apply the stain.
+I’ve used Rust-Oleum and Varathane oil-based stains for years.
+They work well, but they do have strong fumes.
+Lately, I’ve been experimenting with homemade stains like this coffee stain and this DIY black walnut stain.

-It’s important to mention that water-based finishes could react with oil-based and water-based stains.
-For example, water-based top coats can sometimes remove water-based stains like the coffee stain and the black walnut stain.To prevent this from happening, we can apply wax-free shellac.
+An important thing to know is that water-based finishes can sometimes react with stains.
+For example, water-based top coats can sometimes lift or smear water-based stains like coffee or black walnut if you’re not careful.

 Related: What You Need to Know About a Shellac Wood Finish

-Wax-free shellac rarely reacts with oil-based or water-based stains and can be used under any other top coat.
-The wax-free shellac will act as a barrier between the stain and the water-based Polycrylic.
+Wax-free shellac acts as a barrier between the stain and the Polycrylic.
+It rarely reacts with oil-based or water-based stains and can be used under almost any top coat.

 Stir the Polycrylic.
 Don’t shake it.
-Shaking can introduce air bubbles.
-Those bubbles can cause the finish to be bumpy.
+Shaking can introduce air bubbles, which can leave the finish bumpy.

 Apply Polycrylic Without Streaks